Mobileye: History

-Mobileye was founded in 1999 by Hebrew University professor Amnon Shashua.
+Mobileye was founded on May 13, 1999 by Hebrew University professor Amnon Shashua.
 He evolved his academic research into a vision system that could detect vehicles using a camera and software.
 It developed into a supplier of automotive safety technologies based on adding "intelligence" to inexpensive cameras for commercialization.

 Mobileye established its first research center in 2004.
 It launched the first generation EyeQ1 processor in 2008.
 The technology offered driver assistance including automatic emergency braking.
 One of the first vehicles to use this technology was the fifth-generation BMW 7 Series.
 Versions of the chip were released in 2010, 2014 and 2018.

 In 2013, Mobileye announced the sale of a 25% stake to investors for $400 million, valuing the company at approximately $1.5 billion.

 Mobileye went public on the New York Stock Exchange in 2014.
 It raised $890 million, and became the largest Israeli IPO in U.S. history.
 By the end of the year, Mobileye's technology had been implemented in 160 car models made by 18 different OEMs.

 In 2017, Mobileye unveiled a mathematical model for safe self-driving cars based on research by CEO Amnon Shashua and VP of Technology Shai Shalev-Shwartz.
 Their study outlined a system called Responsibility-Sensitive Safety (RSS) which redefines fault and caution and could potentially be used to inform insurers and driving laws.
 Shalev-Shwartz was promoted to CTO in 2019.